 Safe Mobility for Life Coalition has developed a very comprehensive

-strategic safety plan to reduce injuries and fatalities for
+Aging Road User Strategic Safety plan to reduce injuries and fatalities for

-population, drivers, and crashes by age and are currently developing
+population, drivers, and crashes by age and are currently developing,

 areas reach their goals and objectives.